acousticrobot/web-16/_pages/toki-pona/lesson-03.md

 Compare the two examples of sina pona, one with a period and one with an exclamation point.
 For the end of sentences, all punctuation glyphs work in the same way.

-### Sentences using li between the subject and verb
+### sentences using li between the subject and verb

 {% assign image_set="/images/t47_tokipona/t47_kamasona/t47_kaso03_13.jpg|/images/t47_tokipona/t47_kamasona/t47_kaso03_14.jpg" | split: "|" %}
 {% include image_and_caption.html image=image_set caption="telo li pona." %}